Matching methods for truncation by death problems: Discussion

 \section{Discussion}

 In this paper, we presented a matching-based approach for estimation of well-defined causal effects in the presence of truncation by death.
-Underpinning our approach is that the balance created by randomization and lost due to differential survival can be retrieved by a matching procedure achieving the three properties: Survivors only, closeness, and distribution preservation.
+Underpinning our approach is that the balance created by randomization and lost due to differential survival can be retrieved by a matching procedure achieving the three properties: survivors only, closeness, and distribution preservation.

-To fix ideas, we focused in this paper on 1:1 matching with or without replacement, and on classical matching distance measures that are heavily used in practice (with the principal score taking the role of the propensity score).
+To fix ideas, we focused in this paper on 1:1 matching with or without replacement, and on classical matching distance measures.
 In practice, 1:k matching can also be used.
 Other distance measures or newly-developed matching procedures are also possible to use, and might be more attractive, especially when rich data are available and $\bX_0$ is high-dimensional.
 Regardless of the quality of balance achieved on the observed covariates, researchers should be aware that the identifying assumptions for the SACE are strong and cannot be falsified.
-Hence, the analysis should be accompanied with the proposed sensitivity analyses, or focus on CSEs.
+Hence, the analysis should be accompanied with the proposed sensitivity analyses.
+Nevertheless, the methods in this paper assume that all covariates in $\bX_0$ were measured, and without an error.
+The sensitivity analysis assumes that $\alpha_1$, for example, is not a function of $\bX_0$.
+If this is not the case, bias is expected.
+Alternatively, $\alpha_1$ can be replaced by a function $\alpha_1(\bx_0)$ specified by the researchers.
+Specifying such a function, however, might be challenging in practice.

+A number of issues concerning matching methods should be highlighted.
+First, we focused on designs with point-treatment and without loss to follow up.
+The generalization of matching methods for time-varying treatment is limited compared to other methods, see e.g. \cite{thomas2020matching} for a review of matching methods for time-varying treatments when the goal is to study a static treatment regime.
+A second issue is that standard matching methods typically do not achieve the semi-parametric efficiency bound \citep{abadie2006large} and can be asymptotically biased \citep{abadie2011bias}.
+The theoretical properties of matching-based methods are understudied compared to other methods, although they are actively studied \citep{abadie2022robust}.

-Matching methods are one of the most popular tools in the causal inference toolbox of practitioners.
-We provided in this paper a theoretical basis and discussed implementation details for adapting matching methods to adequately overcome truncation by death.
-We therefore expect our work to have an immediate impact on analyses when truncation by death is present.
+Nevertheless, matching methods are one of the most popular tools in the causal inference toolbox of practitioners.
+We reviewed in this paper the theoretical basis and discussed implementation details for adapting matching methods to adequately overcome truncation by death.

+This web appendix includes four major sections.
+Section \ref{Sec:AdditionalTheory} presents theory and proofs.
+Section \ref{Sec:EMappendix} provides details on the EM algorithms used for principal scores estimation.
+Section \ref{Sec:AppSims} includes further details on and results from the simulation study.
+The final Section \ref{Sec:AppData} presents additional information and results from the NSW data analysis.